 Optimize for speed

 Speed is important for a good user experience.
 Moreover, having a fast website helps with organic search visibility.
 To understand where you stand on the speed front, use tools like Lighthouse and Google PageSpeed Insights.
 These tools will not only help you understand where you stand in terms of website speed but also provide a clear plan of action to improve it.
 Some basic items you’ll need to address are:

 - Ensure that you compress and optimize images.
 You may even want to look into SVG and webP.

 - Get a great caching plugin and if you really want speed setup your site on a Content Delivery Network (CDN).

 Security should definitely make it to the list of your optimization action items.
 No website owner wants to go through the painful process of recovering from a website breach or data loss.
 That being said, there are ways to optimize the security of your WordPress website as well.
 Rudtek can help secure your WordPress site as well so check out our Security and Hardening page for more information.

 Optimize with Rudtek

-There are many good tutorials with more detailed specifics on optimizing WordPress (including our How to optimize WordPress blog post).
+There are many good tutorials with more detailed specifics on optimizing WordPress.
 If you’re not sure about the process or would rather a professional team of experts handle it for you, we’re are standing by to help.
 Let us know by sending us a note on our contact page.